Assessing Environmental Impacts

 Where the Director of the EPA thinks that the activity may cause environmental harm, he or she can require a planning authority to refer the development application to the EPA for assessment (this is called “calling in” a development).
 Calling in the development changes the status of the development to a Level 2 activity for assessment purposes.

 Level 2 Activities

 Level 2 activities are uses specifically identified in Schedule 2 of EMPCA on the basis that they are likely to pose a significant environmental risk without proper management.
-Level 2 activities include most large industrial and extractive activities, such as pulp and paper works, coal processing and sewerage treatment.
+Level 2 activities include most large industrial activities, such as pulp and paper works, coal processing and sewerage treatment.
 Many Level 2 activities are classified according to capacity or output, so that developments only become Level 2 activities if they operate at a particular level.
 For example, mineral works becomes a Level 2 activity if it involves the processing of 1,000 tonnes or more per year of raw materials.